wacncontent/CustomizeTool/output/articles/hyper-v-recovery-manager-san.md

 <h2><a id="replication"></a>Step 6: Enable replication for replication groups</h2>

-Before you can enable protection for virtual machines you’ll need to enable replication for storage replication groups.
+Before you can enable protection for virtual machines you'll need to enable replication for storage replication groups.

 1. In the Azure Site Recovery portal, in the properties page of the primary cloud open the **Virtual Machines** tab.
 Click **Add Replication Group**.
 2. Select one or more VMM replication groups that are associated with the cloud, verify the source and target arrays, and specify the replication frequency.